opstic/gdclone/README.md

 Grab the latest binary from [releases](https://github.com/opstic/gdclone/releases) then just run it.

+A web version is also available at https://opstic.github.io/gdclone/

 A GD install is required.

 Drag mouse around to move.
 Scroll wheel to zoom in and out.